 In fiscal year 2021, TRS paid out just under $400 million in benefits, with the bulk of that amount – over $335 million – paid to 13,930 recipients living right here in Montana.

 Are you a Montana public school board member?
 TRS has created an informational webpage just for you.

 Our mission is to promote long-term financial security for our members while proactively maintaining the stability of the system.

-The TRS mission is to promote long-term financial security for our members while maintaining the stability of the fund.
 The most common sources of income for retirees in the U.S. are Social Security and personal savings (including investments).
-TRS members have the additional security of a defined benefit pension plan in which benefits are paid based on their years of service and their final average compensation.
-Defined benefits are guaranteed during the lifetime of the member.
+TRS members have the added security of a defined benefit pension plan in which the monthly benefit amount is based on both their years of service and their average final compensation.
+Defined benefits are guaranteed for the member's lifetime.

 All TRS members contribute a percentage of their earned income as a share of the funding for their retirement, disability, and death benefits.
-In addition, a statewide pool of TRS employers contribute a share based on their total employees' earned income.
-These pooled funds are invested by the Montana Board of Investments to provide long-term funding for TRS benefits.
+TRS employers also contribute a share based on their employees' total earned income.
+The employer contributions go into a statewide pool and those pooled funds are invested by the Montana Board of Investments to provide long-term funding for TRS benefits.

 Subscribe to the TRS newsletter